rudderlabs/rudderstack-docs/destinations/clevertap.md

 - **Account ID:** Your account ID is an unique ID generated for your account.
 It can be found in your account in the **Settings** as your **Project ID**.
 - **Passcode:** Your account passcode is an unique code generated for your account.
 It can be found in the **Settings** as **Passcode**.
+- **Enable track for anonymous user:** You can enable this option to track anonymous users in Clevertap.
 - **Region:** Server Only: This is your dedicated Clevertap region.
 - **Use Native SDK to send Events:** Enable this option if you want to send events using device mode.